4lexDel/bobail-v2/README.md

 - Free flag on right click
 - Display previous move(s)
 - Animation (pieces movement)
-- Add a tutorial modal (at least the rules of the game)
+- Add a tutorial modal (at least the rules of the game) !!
+- Reuse the services

 - Settings:
     * AI level